 Emergency shelters that participate in CACFP provide residential and food services to children experiencing homelessness.

-To be eligible, the shelter must be a public or private nonprofit institution or a temporary residential site sponsored by a public or private nonprofit agency.
-The shelter may participate as a facility under an existing CACFP sponsor, or complete an application and sign an agreement directly with the CACFP State Agency.
+To be eligible, the shelter must be a public or private nonprofit institution or a temporary residential site Householded by a public or private nonprofit agency.
+The shelter may participate as a facility under an existing CACFP Household, or complete an application and sign an agreement directly with the CACFP state agency.

 CACFP serves children, including teenagers 18 and younger, who are emergency shelter residents.
 Persons with disabilities, regardless of their age, may also receive CACFP meals at the shelters where they reside.

 Residents who receive their meals at the shelter are automatically eligible for free meals.
 There are no application forms for parents or guardians to fill out.

 All reimbursable meals are served in group settings, at no cost to the child or to the child’s parents or guardians.

 Emergency shelters receive payments for serving up to three meals each day to each eligible resident, on weekdays and week-ends.
 Reimbursable meals must meet USDA’s nutrition standards, with foods like milk, meat, vegetables, fruit, and bread.

 Payments are based on the number of meals and snacks served at the free rate.